jlan84/linear-algebra-assignment/pair.md

    summary = model.summary()
    ```

-4. Interpret your result summary, focusing on the beta coefficent, F-statistics and the R<sup>2</sup>.
+4. Interpret your result summary, focusing on the beta coefficents, p-values, F-statistic, and the R<sup>2</sup>.